Welcome to the Camera Obscura on Kirriemuir Hill.

 Kirriemuir Camera Obscura was gifted to the town by Sir J M Barrie, the creator of Peter Pan, along with the cricket pavilion in which it is situated and was opened by the author on 7th June 1930

-One of only four in Scotland, Kirriemuir Camera Obscura boasts stunning views of the surrounding countryside.
-Friendly guides are there to explain how the equipment works and the various landmarks which can be viewed.
+Kirriemuir Camera Obscura boasts stunning views of the surrounding countryside.
+Friendly guides will explain how the equipment works and point out the various landmarks which can be viewed via the camera.

-The Camera Obscura , is completely self- funding and is entirely managed and staffed by Kirriemuir Regeneration Group volunteers.
+The Camera Obscura and Cafe Obscura are completely self- funding and all profits are given back into the community, and are entirely managed and staffed by Kirriemuir Regeneration Group volunteers.